darrennorris/TACAR/README.md

 ## Example

-This will be a basic example which shows you how to solve a common
+This will be a basic example that shows you how to solve a common
 problem:

 ``` r